Click here to register your child for camp!

 Our programs are carefully planned around the stated arrival and departure times.
 Please do not expect check-in to begin until the stated arrival time.
 We expect that all campers will be at camp the entire time.
 Please contact the camp office before camp if your circumstances dictate a different arrival or departure time or if your camper must leave during the camp session (e.g. a doctor’s appointment).
 Remember that whenever campers leave camp, they need to be signed in and out with the dean by an adult listed on their registration form.

-We are an electronics-free community.
-Cell phones, iPods and other electronic devices should be left at home.
+We are an electronics-free community and we practice face-to-face time at camp.
+Cell phones, smart phone, iPods, e-readers and any other electronic devices should be left at home.
 Please talk with your child about this before camp, and help us create this important space for the campers to thrive away from their electronics.

 If your child has medication that he or she needs to bring to camp, it must be in the original bottle and must be checked in with the nurse at the beginning of camp.
 The nurse dispenses all medication during camp.
 For more information, please see the health information page on the registration form.